benedekrozemberczki/SimGNN/README.md

 ```
 ### Datasets

-The code takes graphs for training from an input folder where each graph is stored as a JSON.
-Graphs used for testing are also stored as JSON files.
-Every node id, node label and class has to be indexed from 0.
-Keys of dictionaries and nested dictionaries are stored strings in order to make JSON serialization possible.
+The code takes pairs of graphs for training from an input folder where each pair of graph is stored as a JSON.
+Pairs of graphs used for testing are also stored as JSON files.
+Every node id and node label has to be indexed from 0.
+Keys of dictionaries and are stored strings in order to make JSON serialization possible.

-For example these JSON files have the following key-value structure:
+Every JSON file has the following key-value structure:

 ```javascript
 {"target": 1,